 Chair of Trustees

 Mohsin’s area of expertise is in finance, accounting, auditing and compliance.
-Has worked in the peacebuilding and development sector since 1998 and held key finance roles in country programmes and head offices, most notably as Head of Finance / Chief Finance Officer at International Alert (2006 to date), Country Finance Manager at Mercy Corps Pakistan (2004–2006) and Focus Humanitarian Assistance (1998–2004).
+Has worked in the peacebuilding and development sector since 1998 and held key finance roles in country programmes and head offices, most notably as Head of Finance / Chief Finance Officer at International Alert (2006 to 2020), Country Finance Manager at Mercy Corps Pakistan (2004–2006) and Focus Humanitarian Assistance (1998–2004).
 Mohsin previously worked in auditing, accountancy, and the oil and gas sectors.
 He has played an important role in leading administration and operation functions, and held auxiliary programmatic responsibilities in relief and development.
 He studied Commerce at the University of Karachi, followed by a traineeship in auditing and then an MBA from the University of Strathclyde and is a member of Association of Certified Chartered Accountants.